keencave/LBridge/README.md

   - stable operation of BM019 (special thanks to @bertrooode)
   - devider of raw BG readings by 8.5
   - open issues:
-    - Operation togehter with SSW3
+    - Operation together with SSW3
     - power savings for NFC.

-Old files:

 Lbridge_R_170510_3.ino:
   - tested with HM-11 (V547) and HM-17 (V117)